nuitrcs/regex_workshop/part1.md

 Remember: unless otherwise specified, regular expressions are case-sensitive.
 This means "c" and "C" are different characters as part of a character group in `[]`.

+*Note: On the [cheat sheet](https://paulvanderlaken.files.wordpress.com/2017/08/davechild_regular-expressions.pdf), you'll see a POSIX section.
+In some implementations of regular expressions, instead of using `\d` for digits, you'd use `[:digit:]`.
+Similar for other character classes.*

 ### Example

 Text: